apache/skywalking/docs/en/setup/service-agent/java-agent/Supported-list.md

 ¹Due to license incompatibilities/restrictions these plugins are hosted and released in 3rd part repository, go to [SkyAPM java plugin extension repository](https://github.com/SkyAPM/java-plugin-extensions) to get these.

 ²These plugins affect the performance or must be used under some conditions, from experiences.
-So only released in `/optional-plugins`, copy to `/plugins` in order to make them work.
+So only released in `/optional-plugins` or `/bootstrap-plugins`, copy to `/plugins` in order to make them work.